djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

    - This version will interpret a number of Cloud to Device Commands (Methods) and run them.
      - Now sends acknowledgment back to the cloud.
    - Device Twins
-     - Device can GET the Device Twin Document and set teh desired properties
+     - Device can GET the Device Twin Document and set the desired properties
      - The Device can receive and implement PATCHED properties
+ - Azure_IoT_Hub_RPI_Pico_BME280_WithCDM_
+   - As per BME280 above
+   - Also Direct Methods and Device Twins as above.
+   - Get Temperature, Pressure and Humidity, in I2C mode
  - Console Apps
    - Four console apps for exercisiong various IoT features.